 Major Shifts in Your Moods or Thoughts

-Veterans with PTSD often have major shifts in their moods, or mood swings, that come on suddenly and without warning.
+Veterans and First Responders with PTSD often have major shifts in their moods, or mood swings, that come on suddenly and without warning.
 They may also have intense feelings of shame or guilt about events in their military career, which may lead to feelings of unworthiness.
 These negative emotions often lead to severe depression or anxiety for Veterans.

-Veterans and PTSD Risk Factors
+Veterans and First Responders and PTSD Risk Factors

 The connection between Veterans and PTSD can be linked to the risk factors that they encounter during their time in the service.
 Research has shown that certain events that service members are exposed to can greatly influence both their likelihood of developing PTSD, as well as the severity of their symptoms.
 This includes: